ctdk/crowley/README.md

 crowley
 =======

-`crowley` is a linter that can scan source code files written in any programming language that will make recommendations based on the coding practices it finds in the scanned files.
+`crowley` is a linting utility that can scan source code files written in any programming language that will make recommendations based on the coding practices it finds in the scanned files.
 Its output is concise, easy to apply, and would be a valuable addtion to any workflow or CI/CD pipeline.

 BUILDING
 --------